coreygirard/harbor/README.md

 **Harbor** aims to be a minimalist generator of fine Markdown documentation.
-There are plenty of powerful documentation generators out there, but I wanted something nice and simple for small projects, that reads straight from the source code, makes as few assumptions as possible, and outputs plain Markdown files.harbor: readme/why
+There are plenty of powerful documentation generators out there, but I wanted something nice and simple for small projects, that reads straight from the source code, makes as few assumptions as possible, and outputs plain Markdown files.

 ### Why